jordoswan/pacManFun/README.md

 ![Pacman2](https://github.com/jordoswan/pacManFun/assets/114445244/8841faf6-b273-4579-a89a-582e70a775db)

-Using the four different images, I was able to program pacman to move from right to left accross the screen, turn him around once he hit a specified boundry, and then move him back from left to right.
+### Using the four different images, I was able to program pacman to move from right to left accross the screen, turn him around once he hit a specified boundry, and then move him back from left to right.
 I was also able to program him to go back and forth across the screen non stop.

-Open the file containing the code you want to run.
+### Open the file containing the code you want to run.
 This can be done through the GitHub website or by downloading the file to your computer.
-Then, run the code.
+You can also fork the whole repository to Visual studio code.